Pemmican: Energy bar for warriors, explorers... and the far-sighted

 Share

-Long before the invention of industrial protein bars, the indigenous peoples of North America created the ultimate survival food: pemmican.
-This concentrated source of nutrients, which can last for months without refrigeration, has fueled trappers, explorers, and warriors for centuries.
-Today, this ancient recipe is finding new life among modern bushcrafters and preppers.
+Long before the invention of industrial protein bars, the Indigenous peoples of North America created the ultimate survival food: pemmican.
+This concentrated source of nutrients, which can be stored for months without refrigeration, nourished trappers, explorers, and warriors for centuries.
+Today, this ancestral recipe is regaining popularity among modern bushcrafters and preppers.

 A food born of necessity

-Native Americans of the Great Plains perfected it out of necessity.
-During long bison hunts, they needed to quickly transform huge quantities of meat into long-lasting provisions.
-Pemmican made it possible to concentrate the protein of a whole animal into a few pounds of ultra-nutritious, portable, and virtually imperishable food.
+The Native Americans of the Great Plains perfected it out of necessity.
+During long bison hunts, they needed to quickly transform enormous quantities of meat into long-lasting provisions.
+Pemmican allowed them to concentrate the protein of an entire animal into a few kilograms of highly nutritious, portable, and virtually imperishable food.

 The science behind conservation

 The genius of pemmican lies in its balanced composition, which naturally inhibits bacterial growth.
-Meat, dehydrated to less than 5% moisture, becomes hostile to microorganisms.
-Animal fat, rich in saturated fatty acids, forms a protective barrier that insulates proteins from oxygen.
+The meat, dehydrated to less than 5% moisture, becomes hostile to microorganisms.
+The animal fat, rich in saturated fatty acids, forms a protective barrier that isolates the proteins from oxygen.

 This synergy creates an exceptional preservation environment.
-Properly prepared pemmican can be stored for 2 to 5 years at room temperature (!), and some historical accounts report pemmicans still edible after 20 years!
-This longevity far surpasses our modern preserves.
+A properly prepared pemmican can be stored for 2 to 5 years at room temperature (!), and some historical accounts report pemmicans still being edible after 20 years!
+This longevity far surpasses our modern canned goods.

 How to make pemmican?